 - Many SEOs recommend using one keyword per roughly 200 words of content.
 So, a webpage containing a 200-word paragraph should not contain more than one time.

-- You can also use “keyword variants,” which are slight variations on a given keyword.
+- You can also use “keyword variants,” slight variations on a given keyword.
 These are closely related search terms.

-So, you can target keyword variants that allow you to maximize potential visibility in case of strongly commercial queries.
+So, you can target keyword variants that maximize potential visibility in case of strong commercial queries.
 You can use keyword variants on single web pages as well as the entirety of your site.

 However, you should exercise caution and good judgment when including keyword variants in your content, as it can lead to missed opportunities if they are mishandled.
-It would help if you aimed for a single keyword variant per 200 words of content.
+It would help to aim for a single keyword variant per 200 content words.